Railroad Worker Injuries / FELA - FAQ

 Yes.
 As soon as is possible after your injury, you should consult an experienced attorney who will protect your rights and make sure that your claim is not compromised, especially in the early stages and during settlement discussions.

 Get an Evaluation of Your Legal Claim

-It's important to note that this list of questions related to FELAs is not exclusive.
-So while the facts of your case may not match the theories of liability discussed above, you may still have a right to compensation under FELA.
+It's important to note that this list of questions related to FELAs is not exhaustive.
+If the particulars of your case may not match the theories of liability discussed above, you may still have a right to compensation under FELA.
 Talk with an experienced FELA attorney to make sure that your rights to compensation are fully protected.
 Consider having an attorney with FELA claims experience do an evaluation of your case.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help